 Milton, John, and Merritt Yerkes Hughes.
 Complete poems and major prose.
 Hackett Publishing, 1957.

-This is a collection of the poems by Milton, where the Elegy is well detailed.
+This is a collection of the poems by Milton, where the Elegy is well –analyzed?.
 Any elaborate and conscious mode of utterance might cause us to question the sincerity of the poet’s emotion.
+Milton has written spontaneously, without conscious intention?
 Dr. Johnson, criticizing 'Lycidas' remarks, “where there is leisure for fiction, there is little grief.”
-Neither is elegy a mere expression of a sense of loss.
+Neither neither in contrast to what idea about the elegy?is elegy a mere expression of a sense of loss.
 The elegiac poet engages himself in discursive reflections.
 Death, the primary theme of most elegies, is a vast evocative theme.
-It leads the poet to regions of reflections usually lying beyond the lyric imagination.
-Death can be, and is often, the starting point for the poet to deal with serious themes.
+[It leads the poet to regions of reflections usually lying beyond the lyric imagination.
+I don’t understand—there are many lyrics that reflect on death.]Death can be, and is often, the starting point for the poet to deal with serious themes.

 Vickers, B. (Ed.).
 (2003).
 English Renaissance literary criticism.
 Oxford University Press on Demand.

 In this book, the author says that Milton gives us in 'Lycidas', speculations on the nature of death, tributes to friends, as also literary criticism.
 He comments on the degradation of poetry and religion in 'Lycidas'.
 And “Lycidas” would be a poor poem without its passage on fame, and the onslaught on the corrupt clergy of that day.
 Though grief is the dominant condition in the early parts of an elegy, many elegies end on a note of joyful resignation, and also on a note of affirmation.
 The pastoral elegy uses the mechanism of pastoral convention-shepherds and shepherdesses, incidents form bucolic life, and rustic speech.
 Originally developed among the Sicilian Greeks, it was later developed by Virgil and introduced into England during the Renaissance.
+This sources seems really helpful but you need to comment on the specifically Biblical references in the consolation section of the poem.

 The Norton Anthology of Poetry.
 Shorter 5th ed.
 Margaret Ferguson, Mary Jo Salter, and Jon Stallworthy, eds.
-ISBN: 0-393-97921-2.
+ISBN: 0-393-97921-2.Again, you can’t use a primary source for your annotated bib.
+Your research paper should list the one primary sources you’ve used in reading the poem.

 After reading this book, we get the idea that the poem 'Lycidas' can be conveniently divided into six sections (1) a prologue, four main parts, and an epilogue.
 In the prologue (lines 1-24) Milton invokes the Muse and explains the reasons for writing the poem.
 Although Milton had decided not to write poetry till his powers matured, “bitter constraint and sad occasion” compels the poet to attempt an elegy.
 That occasion is the untimely death of Lycidas.
 In the Second Section (lines, 25-84) he describes the type of life Lycidas and the poet had at Cambridge